Be aware of fake penalty notices for COVID-19 fines. Read more

 You can use myEnforcement Order online to:

-If you don’t pay a fine after we have sent a penalty reminder notice:
+If you don’t pay a fine after we've sent a penalty reminder notice:

 If your fine is unpaid, we may: